parklab/xTea/README.md

 3. minimap2 (for long reads only), which can be downloaded from https://github.com/lh3/minimap2.
 4. wtdbg2 (for long reads only), which can be downloaded from https://github.com/ruanjue/wtdbg2.
 5. Python 2.7+/3.6+
+	+ Here only show how to install through conda.
+User could also install in other ways, like pip.
 	+ pysam (https://github.com/pysam-developers/pysam, v0.12 or later) is required to be installed.
 		+ Install pysam:
 			```
 			conda config --add channels r
 			conda config --add channels bioconda